PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 07:26:21
+Last updated: 2024-04-06 07:26:55
-Random Quote: Pain is always there cause life is freaking painful, okay? - Tiffany 'Pennsatucky' Doggett
+Random Quote: From experience, it often takes a new perspective before one is able to see the light. - Elia Kane